Ydjeen/openstack_testbed/Readme.md

 ```

 # Post deployment
-* Everything that has to do with deployment is located in `deploy_list/deployment{config_id}` folder
+* Everything that has to do with deployed cloud is located in `deploy_list/deployment{config_id}` folder

 # Troubleshooting

-* If wally does not have `eno1` interface a possible solution might be to use netplan:
+* If a node does not have `eno1` interface a possible solution might be to use netplan:
   * Add eno1 interface to `/etc/netplan/01-netcfg.yaml` file

 ```